Air Berlin: Bankruptcy

 After Etihad stopped financial support, Air Berlin entered insolvency procedures on 15 August 2017.
 On 9 October 2017, Air Berlin told its staff that it would cease all remaining operations under its own AB flight numbers due to its negative financial outlook and bankruptcy proceedings.
-On 12 October 2017, Lufthansa agreed to buy 81 aircraft and employ 3,000 Air Berlin employees for €210 million, taking over the subsidiaries Niki and Luftfahrtgesellschaft Walter with a total of 1700 employees.
+On 12 October 2017, Lufthansa Group agreed to buy 81 aircraft and employ 3,000 Air Berlin employees for €210 million, taking over the subsidiaries Niki and Luftfahrtgesellschaft Walter with a total of 1700 employees.
 On 24 October 2017, the Berliner Zeitfracht Group confirmed it would take over the Leisure Cargo Düsseldorf company and its 60 employees.
 The creditors' committee approved a corresponding submission.
 Leisure Cargo conveys freight space on passenger flights.
 On 27 October 2017, it was announced that a 'consortium' of maintenance, repair, and operations provider Nayak Aircraft Services GmbH & Co.
 KG and Berliner Zeitfracht Group would purchase airberlin Technik, keeping over 300 employees.

 The final long-haul flight, from Miami to Düsseldorf, was operated on 15 October 2017.
 On 27 October 2017, Air Berlin's final flight was operated by Airbus A320 D-ABNW.
 It departed from Munich at 21:36 and landed at Berlin Tegel at 22:45.
 On 28 October 2017, it was announced that EasyJet would absorb 1,000 employees and lease 25 Airbus A320 aircraft for flights from Berlin Tegel for €40 million.

+Just over six years after filing for bankruptcy and ceasing all flight operations, Air Berlin's trademark rights were sold to Marcos Rossello, noting that he does not plan on mixing Air Berlin into a new branding for his own existing Sundair.

 Corporate affairs

+Head office

+The airline was headquartered at the Airport Bureau Center in Charlottenburg-Wilmersdorf, Berlin.